18 Things Teachers Should Know About Autistic Students

 16. Staying calm during panic attacks:

-Because autistic students in the classroom lack social skills, teachers must be ready to hear some inappropriate words.
+Sometimes, teachers must be ready to hear some inappropriate words from some autistic students because of the lack of social skills.
 Nothing is personal!
 Your mission is to support them whatever you may face.

 17. Learn further about “Stimming Behaviours” in the classroom: